badoet/ionic-framework/core/src/components/virtual-scroll/readme.md

 in the list is rendered at once; instead a small subset of records (enough to fill the viewport) are rendered and reused as the user scrolls.

-This guide will go over the recommended virtual scrolling packages for each framework integration as well as documentation for the deprecated `ion-virtual-scroll` component for Ionic Angular.
-We recommend using the framework-specific solutions listed below, but the `ion-virtual-scroll` documentation is available below for developers who are still using that component.
+This guide will go over the recommended virtual scrolling packages for each framework integration as well as documentation for the deprecated `syg-virtual-scroll` component for Ionic Angular.
+We recommend using the framework-specific solutions listed below, but the `syg-virtual-scroll` documentation is available below for developers who are still using that component.

 ## Angular